aleshaleksey/fansys23/11-weapons-armour.md

 ### Armour and its relationship with [HiT]

 Targeted attacks are rolled against ["HiT"](02-base-rules.md#hit-threshold-hit).
-[HiT] represents how effective/powerful/precise a target attack has to be to harm the target.
+[HiT] represents how effective/powerful/precise a targeted attack has to be to harm the target.
 It is made of the following components, all of which stack:

 - Initial Hit (ALWAYS 10).
-- Base (general experience bleeding through to various aspects of defense).
+- Base (general experience bleeding through to various aspects of defence).
 - Evasion (avoiding the brunt of the attack, eg dodging)
 - Deflection (deflecting the brunt of the attack through active means, eg parrying)
 - Shield (deflecting the brunt of the attack through passive means, eg shields)